thelazt/chessbash/README.md

 This will start a player versus computer game.

 Additional modes and settings are available; to list them just take a look at

     ./chessba.sh -h

-**Controls:** Simply input the coordinates (first the row denoted by the letters [A]-[H], then the column according to the numbers [1]-[8]) from the figure you want to move, afterwards the target coordinates (in the same format).
+**Controls:** Simply input the coordinates (first the column denoted by the letters [a]-[h], then the row according to the numbers [1]-[8]) from the figure you want to move, afterwards the target coordinates (in the same format).

 Rules